Forstmann Little & Company

-Forstmann, Little & Company was a private equity firm, specializing in leveraged buyouts (LBOs).
+Forstmann, Little & Company was an American private equity firm, specializing in leveraged buyouts (LBOs).
 At its peak in the late 1990s, Forstmann Little was among the largest private equity firms globally.
 Ultimately, the firm would suffer from the bursting of the internet and telecom bubbles, having invested heavily in technology and telecommunications companies.
 Following the death of the last surviving founder, Theodore Forstmann, in 2011, the firm was dissolved and its assets sold off.
 It closed in May 2014.

 History

 Ted Forstmann was a golfing partner of Derald Ruttenberg at the Deepdale Country Club on Long Island.
 He arranged for Ruttenberg to meet Henry Kravis and Jerry Kohlberg of the start-up Kohlberg Kravis Roberts.
 Kravis and Kohlberg proposed what they called a leveraged buyout.
 After the two had left, Ruttenberg suggested that Forstmann could do the same himself.
 Ruttenberg arranged funding for Forstmann, who launched Forstmann Little & Company in 1978.

 The company was founded by brothers Ted and Nick Forstmann, and Brian Little.
 With the deaths of Brian Little and Nicholas Forstmann in 2000 and 2001, respectively, Ted Forstmann was the chief partner.
 A third brother, J. Anthony Forstmann, is a limited partner in the firm.

 Between its inception in 1978 to its 2014 closing, the firm made more than 30 acquisitions and significant investments returning over $14 billion in profit for its investors.